 Scheduling your HVAC system either proactively or reactively can have a huge impact on energy use and labor hours.
-For example, if you are running your whole building from 7 am to 7 pm regardless of whether or not each room is being used, you are wasting a lot of energy.
+For example, if you are running your whole building from 7 am to 7 pm regardless of whether or not each room is being used, you may be wasting a lot of energy in empty rooms.
 On the other hand, if you are manually scheduling your HVAC controls based on room schedules, you are saving energy but wasting a lot of time.

 But what if you use occupancy sensors to automatically set empty rooms back to unoccupied settings in your HVAC system?
 That’s proactive, right?

 Wrong.
 Occupancy sensors cannot predict occupancy, they can only react to it.

 Occupancy sensors cannot warm up a cold room before an event begins; and they are often set to keep a room at occupied settings for 20 minutes after a room is empty.
 And what if someone comes back for a hat or jacket left in the room?
 That’s 20 more minutes of run time!
 Do you want to pay to heat a 300-seat auditorium when a student sits down to study for two hours between classes?